 Although the Servicemembers Civil Relief Act (SCRA) is a fairly old federal statute, the way it applies to servicemembers continues to evolve.
 Not only that, but the statute is precipitously vague in some areas, posing danger to any business that deals with servicemembers, inasmuch as they may violate the act — intentionally or otherwise.

 Violations can cost businesses and lenders millions of dollars.
 The best way to avoid such situations is to stay abreast of case law regarding the SCRA.
 But this isn’t always easy.
 It’s easy to miss decisions not widely covered in the news.

 The next best course of action is to always get a military verification before proceeding with any court case.

 The SCRA protects active-duty servicemembers from default judgments.
 Courts do not easily or routinely hand down default judgments against defendants who might be in the military.
 This is because their service may prevent them from appearing in court.
 Thus, a military verification is necessary.

 - Right to require that lenders reduce the interest rate to 6% on qualifying loans taken out before active duty

 - Preference for stays of judicial matters and proscription against default judgments

 - Termination of mobile phone contracts

-The SCRACVS still remains the most effective and and least costly military verification solution when the social security number is not known.
+The SCRACVS remains the most effective and least costly military verification solution when the Social Security number is not known.